Florida’s International Business Sector:

 - Foreign Direct Investment (FDI) is a direct investment into production or business in a country by an individual or company in another country, either by buying a company in the target country or by expanding operations of an existing business in that country.

-- Foreign investment is extremely important to the Florida economy and Governor Scott’s job creation objectives for the state.
+- Foreign investment is extremely important to the Florida economy and job creation initiatives for the state.

 - According to the latest available data, more than 2,500 FDI establishments account for 236,000 jobs in Florida.